The Go-to-Mars Mentality: 3 Reasons to Think Bigger for the Future Workforce

 So how do these experiences come to life?
 What enables a superb OOBE?
 And, more importantly, what sustains the seamlessness when a device is in use?
 Businesses should look to the cloud.

 According to the 2017 Insight Intelligent Technology Index, IT pros report more flexibility and collaboration as a result of cloud migration — two things that, coincidentally, a thriving workforce requires.
-But, with security concerns around the cloud, many businesses are struggling to adopt "go-to-Mars" mentalities.
+But, with security concerns around the cloud, many businesses are struggling to adopt "go-to-Mars" mentalities of their own.
 This is a matter of mysticism, both culturally and technically, around the cloud.
-In actuality, these once-hot-button concerns are now largely dispelled myths.
+In reality, these once-hot-button concerns are now largely dispelled myths.
 And with the number of businesses in the cloud already in the thousands, Microsoft continues to invest more than $1 billion a year on their own research and development around security to prevent costly breaches.

 Figure 2 shows findings from Insight’s 2017 Intelligent Technology Index.
 Increased collaboration (49%), agility (45%), innovation (40%) and more are cited as top benefits of cloud migration.